-The premier supplier of naturally colored pink stones is the Argyle Mine in Australia.
+The premier supplier of naturally colored pink diamonds is the Argyle Mine in Australia.
 The mine is not only responsible for producing over 90% of the world’s pink diamonds, it is also famous for bringing us some of the most beautiful colored stones with a hue unrivaled by any other.
 Unfortunately, the Argyle Mine is nearing the exhaustion of its resources and according to official statements, it is scheduled to close in 2020.

 In addition to their stability in value, pink diamonds (and all other colored diamonds of course) have seen an increase in popularity as a tangible investment due to their ability to be easily stored and moved.
 As opposed to larger tangible assets such as antique furniture, classic cars, real-estate, or paintings, colored stones are highly portable and can be either stored right after purchase, or be later set in jewelry (if bought loose,) allowing you to wear and enjoy your investment.

 Loose Pink Diamonds or Jewelry?

 Investing in jewelry may be tempting, but experts recommend purchasing loose pink diamonds.
 Like we mentioned previously, loose stones may be stored, or may be set as wearable pieces.

 Companies focusing on investment grade stones offer the most competitive prices, as well as the best quality.
 Investors must be wary when purchasing preset stones.
 Oftentimes these diamonds are selected to match the specific setting or might be set in ways that hide various imperfections, and might not have optimal cut, clarity, and saturation that would yield the highest price at an auction.
 Furthermore, in the case of future liquidation of your asset, loose stones seem to be easier to sell than those already set in a piece of jewelry.